adam-ah/google_sheets_to_latex/readme.md

 # Installation

-You can install it on the Sheets you are using on, it's not a global add-on, like the ones in the store.
+You can install it on the Sheets you are using, it's not a global add-on like the ones in the store:

-- Go to tools, Script Editor.
+- Go to tools, Script Editor
-- Paste the content of the .js file into the editor.
+- Paste the content of the .js file into the editor
 - Save, close the editor
 - Select the range you want to convert
 - Click Add-ons / LaTeX Table / Selection to LaTeX table